What is a vision?

 You can use a picture of your vision to make it concrete and attractive.
 When you describe the picture and what it means to you, you use your imaginative and logical side.
 You often get surprising insights from your own and other people's pictures.
 Perhaps we edit our imagination less than our logic.
 The pictures create the data about how an individual wants things to be.
 Then share the data in the group, focus it and decide what to do.
 Pairs and share (above) is one good method.
 Another is to use the "Verb/Noun" process described below.

-Here, you ask people to list words on a flip chart that describe how, for example, they would like other departments to see their department.
+Here, you ask people to list words on a flip chart that describe what would be going on and how they would feel if everything was right.
 They then stand back from the list and say what these words describe.
 The answer is in the form "Verb (modifiers) Noun".
 This might be "Being Professional".
 They would then work together to clarify what this would mean in all aspects of their work.
 Finally, they would plan how to achieve their desired vision.

 Examples of the use of vision building